Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Ernst Peibst is an ex-football player, playing for Salisbury City and Bath City.
-He is a big fan of weight training and has experimented with many different healthy diets.
+Ernst Peibst is an ex-football player who played for Salisbury City and Bath City.
+He is a big fan of weight training and has experimented with many healthy diets.